B. Jayashree: Career

 In 1996, she was awarded the Sangeet Natak Akademi Award for acting, given by the Sangeet Natak Akademi, India's National Academy of Music, Dance & Drama, and the highest Indian recognition given to practicing artists, and later she was nominated to the Rajya Sabha in 2010.
 She has also received an honorary D. Litt degree from the Karnataka State Open University in 2009.

 Personal life

-She married K. Ananda Raju and the couple has 2 adopted daughters along with her biological daughter Sushma Veer.
+She married K. Ananda Raju and the couple has 2 adopted daughters.
+Sushma Veer is her biological daughter.